Jan 11, 2023

 In this Hostinger Academy video, you will learn how to point a domain name to a new host from any domain registrar.

-Changing Domain Nameservers (Recommended)
+Changing Domain Nameservers (Recommended Method)

 The process of changing nameservers on various registrars is quite similar.
 Here’s what you need to do to point your domain name to Hostinger:

-- Delete all values from the nameserver fields (if any) and input Hostinger’s nameservers.
+- Delete all values (if any) from the nameserver fields and replace them with Hostinger’s nameservers.
 Save your changes.

 Pointing a Domain Name via A Record